-April: Sabina Stan gave a presentation on the 'Impact of European policies on the privatisation of healthcare' at the conference 'Our Health Is Not For Sale!
+April: Sabina Stan was invited to give a presentation on the 'Impact of European policies on the privatisation of healthcare' at the conference 'Our Health Is Not For Sale!
 How to prevent health commercialisation and privatisation at EU level?'
 (Brussels, 2 Apr).
-The conference was live-streamed from the European Parliament.
+The conference was supported by The Green-European Free Alliance and live-streamed from the European Parliament.
+Full conference brochure here.

 Roland Erne was invited to the 20th Münchenwiler Retraite close to Berne (Switzerland, 5 Apr) and gave a presentation on his Transfer article 'Direct Democracy and Trade Union Action'.
 The Retraite is an annual, policy-oriented labour relations conference organised by the Swiss union UNIA in conjunction with the Swiss Trade Union Confederation SGB-USS.
 He also made two contributions to the issue of flanking measures regarding equal pay for migrant workers which are threatened by the current draft Swiss-EU agreement.
 The contributions are available in the magazine of the Swiss Socialist Party (p.
 13) and on the blog of the Institute of Economic and Social Research (WSI) of the German trade union-related Hans-Boeckler-Foundation (both 18 Apr).

-March to June: We are hosting the UCD Spring Seminar Series Labour Politics and the EU's New Economic Governance Regime - From Horizontal to Vertical Governance?
-We have invited 4 guest speakers from Germany and the USA: Alexandra KAASCH, Christian JOERGES, Martin SEELEIB-KAISER, and Nicolas JABKO.
+March to June: We organised the UCD Spring Seminar Series Labour Politics and the EU's New Economic Governance Regime - From Horizontal to Vertical Governance? to which we invited 4 guest speakers from Germany and the USA: Alexandra KAASCH, Christian JOERGES, Martin SEELEIB-KAISER, and Nicolas JABKO.

 March: The UCD HRM&ER Group became a member of a consortium of leading institutions, including the LSE, Cornell and Warwick University, that is organising an annual International Doctoral Workshop on Employment Relations.
 At this year's event at Warwick Business School (7-8 March), Vincenzo Maccarrone presented a PhD chapter on EU governance and Irish private sector industrial relations, while Roland Erne discussed two PhD chapters of students from SNS Florence and FAOS Copenhagen.

-December: Roland Erne gave a presentation on the ERC project at the UCD Geary Research Day 2018 on 13 December.
+December: Roland Erne gave a presentation on the ERC project at the UCD Geary Research Day 2018 (Dublin, 13 Dec).

-October: On 11 October, we organised an international public seminar on the special issue 24-2, 2018 of the SAGE journal Transfer: European Review of Labour and Research entitled Trade unions and the polity: agendas and alliances.
+October: We organised an international public seminar on the special issue 24-2, 2018 of the SAGE journal Transfer: European Review of Labour and Research entitled Trade unions and the polity: agendas and alliances (Dublin, 11 Oct).

 July: Roland Erne and Sabina Stan gave a presentation at the International Sociological Association (ISA) World Congress of Sociology 2018 in Toronto (Canada, 15-21 July).